Xilmi/Rotp-Fusion/README.md

 Bug to fix:

 Very soon:
-- Spare Xenophobes: Stop if caught too.
+- Character panel: improve the reactivity.
+- Some Achievements options.
+Later:
 - Smooth the Trade blocking option.
 - Investigate: William482 request: Age of your data on each race into the bar graphs on the status page.

-Later:
 - Tech trading extended list.
 - Option to be used to force war declaration upon "Smart Resolve".
   - Check if at war and add a button if not!